Reconstructing Quantum States and Expectations via Dynamical Tomography: Quality of Dynamical Tomography via Linear Regression

-Finally, we \textit{stop} the procedure when $k=d^2-1$.
-In most applications, it is not possible to let the system evolve for long time periods before performing measurements.
-It is therefore meaningful to restrict the search space for time instants to the set $\Tc_{\leq T}=\{t\in\Tc | t\leq T\}$.
+It is worth noting that, in most applications, it is not possible to let the system evolve for long time periods before performing measurements.
+It is therefore meaningful to restrict the search space for time instants to the set $\Tc_{\leq T}=\{t\in\Tc | t\leq T\},$ further reducing the resources required to compute the solution to the observable selection problem.

+Although this procedure does not lead, in general, to the optimal solution of the minimization problem described above, it is a viable proxy in many practical situations.
+In Appendix \ref{sec:numerical_ev_alg} we provide numerical evidence that our heuristic algorithm yields good approximations to the optimal solution, while a discussion of its numerical complexity is included in Appendix \ref{sec:computational_considerations}.

 \begin{remark}[Time versus observables tradeoffs] We conclude the section by highlighting an emerging trade-off between the number of available, independent observables and the time needed to complete the estimation.
 If $\Xc$ is a set of informationally complete observables, the state of the system can be reconstructed without the need to exploit the system's dynamics: all $d^2-1$ observables can be measured at time $t=0$.
 However, we may decide to avoid using some elements of $\Xc,$ maybe because their measurements are hard, costly or lengthy to implement.
-Then, one or more observables needs to be measured at multiple times, at least one of which will be greater than zero \footnote{While in principle it may be made arbitrarily small for continuous dynamics, its signal to noise ratio will be very poor - a lot of measurements would be needed to have a good estimation.}.
+Then, one or more observables needs to be measured at multiple times, at least one of which will be greater than zero\footnote{While in principle it may be made arbitrarily small for continuous dynamics, its signal to noise ratio will be very poor - a lot of measurements would be needed to have a good estimation.}.
 This measurement has also to be repeated multiple times to obtain a reliable estimation of the expectation (see Appendix \ref{sec:empav}).
 Therefore, a trade-off emerges between the number of observables in the set $\Xc$, the quality of the estimation, and the total time required to collect measurement outcomes from the physical experiment. \end{remark}